Karl Loewenstein

-Karl Loewenstein (November 9, 1891 in Munich – July 10, 1973 in Heidelberg) was a German lawyer and political scientist, regarded as one of the prominent figures of Constitutional law in the twentieth century.
+Karl Loewenstein (November 9, 1891 in Munich – July 10, 1973 in Heidelberg) was a German lawyer and political scientist, regarded as one of the prominent figures of constitutional law in the twentieth century.

 His research and investigations into the typology of the different constitutions have had some impact on the Western constitutional thought.
 Loewenstein is credited with establishing the theoretical foundations of militant democracy to battle anti-democratic mass movements.

 He worked as lecturer in his native city of Munich when Adolf Hitler's Nazi Party took power in 1933.
 Loewenstein went to the United States, becoming chair of political science at Amherst College and published extensively.
 He received American citizenship and after World War II worked for the Allied Military Government of Occupied Territories (AMG) in West Germany.

 Life and career

 Karl Loewenstein was born in 1891 into a Jewish family that had assimilated in Munich's German-Jewish bourgeoisie.
-The young Loewenstein studied at universities in Munich, Heidelberg, Paris, and Berlin.
+The young Loewenstein studied at the Ludwig-Maximilians-Universität München, Heidelberg University, the University of Paris, and the Friedrich Wilhelm University of Berlin.
 He settled in Munich and in 1918 was called to the bar in Bavaria.
-Loewenstein received his doctorate in law from the University of Munich in 1919.
+Loewenstein received his doctorate in law from the Ludwig-Maximilians-Universität München in 1919.
 In the 1920s, Loewenstein continued his studies and built up a law practice in international commercial law.
-In 1931 Loewenstein completed his postgraduate studied on comparative government and began working as a part-time lecturer in law at Munich University.
+In 1931 Loewenstein completed his postgraduate studied on comparative government and began working as a part-time lecturer in law at the Ludwig-Maximilians-Universität München.